trackitward/.github/profile/README.md

 ### Back End

 The backend of the project is written in pure Golang.
-It provides a feature rich HTTP API to the frontend and handles all information going through the TrackIt app.
-There are many safety features built in, including rate limits to prevent the API from being attacked by large amounts of requests at a time.
+It provides a feature-rich HTTP API to the front-end and handles all information going through the TrackIt app.
+There are many safety features built-in, including rate limits to prevent the API from being attacked by large amounts of requests at a time.

 - Click on the links below to go to important front-end files
   - []